Slant Picking

 Let's examine a couple of stills from the slant picking primer:

 First of all, you'll notice that he lets his index finger point toward the strings.
-This 'fluffer' grip is a classic problem you find with a lot of self-taught guitarists.
-There are two versions of this grip -- the one you see here that combines a little fingerprint with a little bit of the side of the finger -- and the furious fluffer that is all fingerprint.
-So, it could be worse.
+This 'fluffer' grip is a problem you find with a lot of self-taught YJM worshippers, at one extreme, and shoe-gazeing plinker types on the other.

 1. The fluffer plectrum grip (the actual root of the problem);